-- The cutoff time for the 2021 Boston Marathon is 7:47.
+- RW’s Best Stories From the Boston Marathon Boston Marathon is 7:47.

 The COVID-19 pandemic has done nothing to diminish the allure of the Boston Marathon.
 If anything, the absence of the race the last two Aprils has made marathoners more eager than ever to gain a spot on the starting line of the race in October.